"A loss of species is a loss of culture." — Valentin Lopez, Amah Mutsun Tribal Chairman and elder

 The Amah Mutsun Relearning Program

 Cultivating Native Wisdom — for the future generations

-With the guidance of the Amah Mutsun tribal elders and council, as well as the continuing involvement of the UCSC American Indian Resource Center, the Relearning Garden will unfold as a place where traditional plant-gathering and tending can co-exist with educational and interpretative programs.
-A Student Council is forming that is dedicated to the well-being of the Relearning Garden and is supported by tribal members and the Arboretum.
+With the guidance of the Amah Mutsun tribal elders and council, as well as the continuing involvement of the UCSC American Indian Resource Center, Relearning Gardens will unfold within the Arboretum's Native Conservation Gardens as places where traditional plant-gathering and tending can co-exist with educational and interpretative programs.
+A Student Council is forming that is dedicated to the well-being of the Relearning Program and is supported by tribal members and the Arboretum.
 Students and volunteers are also encouraged to get involved and offer whatever resources they have to see these projects to fruition.

 The seeds of this project have been sown and are being tended, but now it’s time to support this abundance of wisdom and embrace the way this landscape has been tended for countless generations.
 Not only can we work together to restore a balance, but also to regain knowledge and inspire the future stewards of our world.
 The research and educational value of this project are immense in terms of land management practices and future collaborative efforts in conservation and preservation.
 Be a part of this landmark inquiry into sharing our knowledge and growing new possibilities.

-Join us in creating the Amah Mutsun Relearning Garden at the UCSC Arboretum today!
-For more information and to contribute to the Relearning Garden, contact us.
+Join us in creating the Amah Mutsun Relearning Program at the UCSC Arboretum today!
+For more information and to contribute to the Relearning Program, contact us.